Skip to Content

 Payload Rotation

 Not all payloads are sent in a single scan run.
-API Security Testing uses payload rotation to distribute payloads across multiple scan runs:
+API Scanning uses payload rotation to distribute payloads across multiple scan runs:

 • Each scan run tests a different subset of payloads